The Sun: Beginner’s guide to our local star, including solar and lunar eclipses

 Paperback

-A perfect book for anyone wishing to learn more about our local star, eclipses and the Northern Lights
+Discover hidden secrets about the Sun, our local star, and learn about eclipses and the Northern Lights

-The Sun is incredibly dynamic and shrouded in mystery, despite its apparent unchanging appearance in the daytime sky.
-In this guide, Dr. Ryan French explores history, science and modern observations to uncover the mysteries of the Sun.
+The Sun is incredibly dynamic and shrouded in mystery, despite its apparent unchanging appearance in our daytime sky.
+In this fascinating guide, you will explore the history, science and modern observations that uncover the mysteries of the Sun.

 RRP: £8.99